Skip to content

 Future versions of QuickView will also support the cubed-sphere meshes used by EAM's dynamical core, i.e., the ne*np4 grids (also referred to as "native grids" or "GLL grids").

-A collection of connectivity files can be found on Zenodo.
-The archive is continually updated as more users inform us about the grids use.
+Collections of connectivity files can be found on Zenodo for quasi-uniform meshes and regionally refined meshes.
+These collections are continually updated as more users inform us about the grids they use.

 Generating connectivity files